pebreo/pebreo.github.io/midgame/part3-polyamory.md

-todo: revised outline
-- callum
-- whst is poly? benefits of poly
-- diverce zeitgeit
-- angela & gabe
-- history
-- tldr

- todo: use writers insurance

-todo: why does poly help prevent divorces

-todo : why it is best chooce to fix divirce & demo collapse? use gemini

-notes 5/28
-- Theme of book: upgrade or thinking, our relationships, our tech, our governance -,We need to fix ppls relationships
-- Convergence in 1st chapter
-- Shelve poly for now
-- Add a story to UBI .
-Expand
-- Make prose why & what

 ## Felicity and Will
 Love is Blind is a popular dating show on Netflix.
 Picture this.
 Singles in sleek, soundproof pods pour their hearts out, forging connections based solely on their conversation.
 Here's the catch: it was all or nothing.
 One "yes," to find you one true love.